 Steps to Stop Water Leaking Around Your Furnace

 Look for a shutoff switch, which looks like a light switch next to the furnace and coil and switch it off.
 If you cannot find this, shut off the system at the breaker.

 Sitting water will do quick damage to whatever it touches, so be sure to soak it up quickly.

 Make sure no airflow through the filter has been impacted.

-If condensate pump does not react, it indicates a mechanical failure.
-If it does pump the water, then the drain line from pump to drain (or wherever water gets dispersed) is clear.
+If the condensate pump does not react, it indicates a mechanical failure.
+If it does pump the water, then the drain line from the pump to the drain (or wherever water gets dispersed) is clear.